SPECIAL INTEREST

 Visit Gyeongju National Museum.The first thing that you will notice is The Bell of King Seongdeok, the largest extant bell in Korea.
 You must certainly stand in awe before the bell from the 8th century with such artistic beauty of design.
 The bell is distinguished not only for its outstanding beauty but also for its long reverberating sound, the incredibly precise casting technique, in addition to the sad legend surrounding it.
 On entering the museum, you will marvel at the priceless archaeological and historical artifacts including splendid gold crowns, earrings, belts, ornaments, glassware, potteries, and clay figures as well as a royal barge.

-Continue your historic discovery by exploring Donggung palace and Wolji pond, a pleasure garden built to commemorate the victory of Silla.
-A short walking tour leads you to the ruins of Banwolseong fortress, the world's oldest existing astronomical observatory, Cheomseongdae and finally Tumuli Park that encompasses 23 huge burial mounds.
+Continue your historic discovery by exploring Donggung palace and Wolji pond, a pleasure garden built to commemorate the victory of Silla, and the world's oldest existing astronomical observatory, Cheomseongdae.
+Finally Tumuli Park that encompasses 23 huge burial mounds.
 You can go inside Cheonmachong and see how the tombs were made and replicas of the treasures excavated in 1973.

 Travel to Busan, a Korea's second largest city surrounded by the ocean on one side, and mountains on the other.
 Its deep harbor and gentle tides have allowed it to grow into the largest port in Korea and the fifth largest in the world.
 It is also a center of industry and commerce, a thriving metropolis formed unusually long in shape along its coastal line.